mat701/BiCM/docs/source/index.rst

 BiCM documentation
 =====================================

-This package provides a tool for calculating the Bipartite Configuration Model (BiCM), as introduced in https://www.nature.com/articles/srep10595?origin=ppub , and the relative monopartite projection on one layer introduced in https://iopscience.iop.org/article/10.1088/1367-2630/aa6b38/meta .
+This package provides a tool for calculating the Bipartite Configuration Model (BiCM), as introduced in `Randomizing bipartite networks: the case of the World Trade Web.
+Saracco et al., Sci Rep 5, 10595 (2015). <https://doi.org/10.1038/srep10595>`_ , and the relative monopartite projection on one layer introduced in `Inferring monopartite projections of bipartite networks: an entropy-based approach, Saracco et al., 2017 New J. Phys.
+19 053022 <https://doi.org/10.1088/1367-2630/aa6b38>`_ .

 Basic functionalities
 =====================================